 There are truly no stupid questions when it comes to an apartment search.
 If you’ve never used a locator before, you really don’t know what you don’t know (and there’s a lot to know)!
 A great locator will either be able to answer your questions or direct you to a source that can.
 Sometimes locators will defer questions around apartment applications and lease agreements to properties since those things are specific to them.
 From another aspect, your locator will also have a few questions for you.
 If they’re sending you suggestions without asking what it is you’re looking for that means the list you receive probably isn’t super tailored to your search specifically.
 Even if you’re using an online assistant to produce a list of apartments, the criteria used to produce those lists typically come from checkboxes which leave you with a very long list of apartment options, little to no context, and no human resources.

-If you’re not into wasting time or lots of trial and error when it comes to finding your next apartment, there’s that route, too – it’s called Smart City.
-If you’re moving in or to one of the cities listed below, stalk us and reach out when you see something that’s exactly what you’re looking for!
+If you’re not into wasting time or lots of trial and error when it comes to finding your next apartment, Smart City is here to help.
+If you’re moving to or living in one of the cities listed below, let’s connect and find exactly the kind of apartment you’re looking for!